 Plush Dog Toys

 Plush dog toys are a mixed bag and are heavily dependent on your dog’s breed and how liable they are to chew or tear up such toys.
-For dogs with heavy bites or a tendency to tear up any plush toys you provide them, plush dog toys shouldn’t be left in their crate overnight.
+For dogs with heavy bites or a tendency to tear up any plush toys you provide them, plush dog toys shouldn’t be left in their crate without supervision.

 Your dog might tear up the toys so much that they can get at the stuffing inside, swallowing it and leading to an emergency vet visit.